johnno1962/injectionforxcode/README.md

 Copyright (c) John Holdsworth 2012

-Now in the Mac AppStore: [https://itunes.apple.com/app/objective-c++/id551718707?ls=1&mt=12](https://itunes.apple.com/app/objective-c++/id551718707?ls=1&mt=12)

 Injection is a plugin for Xcode that allows you to "inject" Objective-C code changes into a running application without having to restart it during development and testing.
 After making a couple of minor changes to your application's "main.m" and pre-compilation header it will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes.

-Stop Press: experimental support to patch swift classes has been added.
+Stop Press: Patching your project is no longer required and experimental support to patch Swift classes has been added.
 As Swift uses a  binary vtable don't expect the patch to work if you add or remove a method from your class!
+To run the faster "unpatched" injection or to inject to a device in your Swift project make sure there is a "main.m" even if it is empty so injection can patch it.

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)